 Our heroine, Tiana, is a lower-middle-class waitress who dreams of owning and operating her own restaurant some day.
 Her mother is a freelance seamstress who works for a rich, white local bigwig, and whose daughter is a pampered “princess.”
 Its being set in New Orleans in the 1930s puts the characters in a certain social class distinction with the speech pattern of the time, and gives the writers a reason to use voodoo as the device for the story’s magic applications.
 In fact, the villain of the piece is a powerful voodoo practitioner, who looks very much like a charming pimp.
 Think Sportin’ Life with an evil streak.
 Maybe I am being too critical in saying that the film has racist undertones, but if this were only one black feature out of many others that have come out of the Disney Studios, I wouldn’t need to cite it as epitomizing their usual production values.
 But until we get a wider variety of the black experience, this movie will still be considered by some as exploitative and stereotypical.

 Actually, I am pleased to report that now that Disney has been bought by Dreamworks/Amblin, the mega-studio owned by David Geffin, Jeffrey Katzenberg and Stephen Spielberg, the diversity factor has improved even more.
 I am pretty sure that Walt would have had nothing to do with some of the productions that the company is putting out these days.
-Just opened recently is Queen of Katwe (2016), which is set in Uganda and features mostly black and African actors.
-It’s about a young girl training to become a world chess champion.
-I cannot assess it right now, however, until I see it.
+Then why are they still using his name?
+They must think that when moviegoers see that it is a “Disney” film, it will lend a certain quality prestige to it or something.
+As for me, I am not impressed.
+It’s like with brand names.
+I always rate the product itself.
+I don’t care who made it or what they call it.
+Walt Disney is dead and gone.
+He has nothing whatsoever to do with these films.

 By no means was Walt Disney the only animation company that produced racist cartoons.
 Warner Brothers, Walter Lantz and others, I’m sure, made their contributions as well.
 I remember seeing them on TV when I was a kid.
 Without any moral social conscience, they often depicted grotesque, derogatory, black caricatures.
 There exists a Snow White parody cartoon by Warner Brothers entitled, Coal Black and de Sebben Dwarfs (1943), which is the epitome of racist stereotype imagery.
 (You can find it on YouTube.)